EnigmaCurry/d.rymcg.tech/README.md

 project.

-To install the script, you need to add it to your `PATH` shell variable, and at your option, evaluate the Bash shell completion
+To install the script, you need to add it to your `PATH` shell variable, and at your option, evaluate the Bash shell tab completion
 script:

 ```